 - The University of Hertfordshire

-You can also check out more universities offering great online Masters:
+You can also check out more universities offering online Master's degrees:

 Prepare to apply

 1. Make sure you choose the right degree.
 UK Bachelors and Masters are very specialised, answering diverse student interests.

 2. Take into consideration course tuition fees:

 - International students outside the EU (European Union) and EEA (European Economic Area) pay full tuition at UK universities.
 Also, non-EU/EEA students will not be eligible for loans and grants.

 - Students from the EU/EEA used to pay the same fees as British nationals.
 But 2020 is the last year when they will have this benefit as well as the option to apply for student loans.
 Learn more about tuition fees in the UK after Brexit.

 4. Check the university entry requirements, especially discover if you need to take any language test, such as IELTS or TOEFL.

 5. Consider hiring an experienced adviser to guide you through the application process.

 All applications for Bachelor’s degrees in the UK are submitted using the UCAS application website (Universities and Colleges Admissions Service).
 The majority of universities will only accept your application through the UCAS system.